jonbretman/jinja-to-js/README.md

 [![Build Status](https://travis-ci.org/jonbretman/jinja-to-js.svg?branch=master)](https://travis-ci.org/jonbretman/jinja-to-js)

 # Jinja to JS
-Converts [Jinja2](http://jinja.pocoo.org/docs/dev/) templates into Underscore/Lo-Dash templates so that they can be used in the browser.
+Converts [Jinja2](http://jinja.pocoo.org/docs/dev/) templates into JavaScript functions so that they can be used in the browser.

 ## What is it?
 Jinja2 is a very fast templating language and therefore is ideal for use with Python web framework like Django, however there are many use cases for wanting to share the same template between the server and the browser.
-Instead of writting a Jinja implementation in JavaScript (there are already a few of those) jinja-to-js used the Python Jinja2 library to parse a template into an AST (http://jinja.pocoo.org/docs/dev/api/#jinja2.Environment.parse) and then in turn uses that AST to generate an Underscore/Lo-Dash template.
+Instead of writing a Jinja implementation in JavaScript (there are already a few of those) jinja-to-js uses the Python Jinja2 library to parse a template into an AST (http://jinja.pocoo.org/docs/dev/api/#jinja2.Environment.parse) and uses that AST to output a JavasScript function/module.

 ## Example